 How to delete/reset my 2FA?

-Please be aware that this action will also remove your connection to the Crypto.com App, if you have already connected your Crypto.com DeFi Wallet to it.
+Your 2FA settings should now be reset, please note that this action will also remove your connection to Crypto.com App if you have connected your Crypto.com Wallet to it.